alyssating/CS201-p0-person/README.md

 ```bash
 Person201[] list = readURL(url);
 ```
-Run the program and note the last name and the number of names printed to answer the questions in the [P0 reflect document][P0 Reflect].
+Run the program and note the last name and the number of names printed to answer the questions in the reflect form linked at the end of this document.
 </details>

 ### Create and Run a New Java Class: **Person201Solo.java**